Triple Your Customer Base With Human-Centered Healthcare UX Design

 These are mobile applications that the average person would be most familiar with.
 They employ various functionalities built into smartphones for medical purposes.
 Some examples of the features they may use to measure a user’s well-being include their phone camera, speaker, microphone, GPS, or accelerometer.
 They are effectively turning a smartphone into a medical device.

-These are software and apps that health providers would be familiar with; however, there are versions of these services that the average person may use to review their own medical data.
+These are software and apps that health providers would be familiar with; however, there are versions of these services that the average person may use to review their medical data.
 They include things like database software specifically for doctors, centralized systems for patient monitoring in hospitals, and electronic health records or EHR software.

 This type of medical app became particularly popular during the pandemic when lockdowns and social distancing made traditional healthcare difficult.
 It covers things like telemedicine apps, apps for communicating with doctors, appointment booking software for doctors or healthcare providers, and patient portals.